Doordiver/SQL_Skills_Project/README.md

 ![alt text](https://github.com/Doordiver/SQL_Skills_Project/blob/94c3f29441ed712644acbf1c34e56a15bb33afe6/Images/Screenshot%202026-02-16%20151026.png)

-A comparison to check the CApital cities by using the country table, then ordering by Population in the Capital cities.
+A comparison to check the Capital cities by using the country table, then ordering by Population in the Capital cities.

 #### 17. Countries with Low Population Density